TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 #.
 Extension name
 #.
 Information if your extension is already available on the previous translation server
 #.
-Your email address for an invitation to Crowdin, so you will get the correct role for your project.
+Your email address for an invitation to `Crowdin`:pn:, so you will get the correct role for your project.

 Integration
 ===========

-You need to handle the integration yourself as you got the permissions on GitHub.
+You need to handle the integration yourself as you got the permissions on `GitHub`:pn:.

-Go to the url of your project at Crowdin (e.g. `<https://crowdin.com/project/typo3-extension-ttaddress>`_) and switch to **Settings** & then switch to the tab **Integrations**.
+Go to the url of your project at `Crowdin`:pn: (for example `<https://crowdin.com/project/typo3-extension-ttaddress>`_) and switch to **Settings** & then switch to the tab **Integrations**.
 Click on the button **Setup integration**.

 .. figure:: ../../../../Images/I18n/Crowdin/crowdin-integration-setup.png
-   :alt: Start of Crowdin integration for an extension
+   :alt: Start of `Crowdin`:pn: integration for an extension
    :width: 600px

-   Start of Crowdin integration for an extension
+   Start of `Crowdin`:pn: integration for an extension

 A modal will open and will allow you to to select the proper repository.